microbiomedata/docs/content/home/src/tutorials/run_workflows.md

 Task 1: Create an NMDC EDGE account with your ORCiD information.

-Task 2: Download the small interleaved [data file](https://portal.nersc.gov/cfs/m3408/test_data/SRR7877884/SRR7877884-int-0.1.fastq.gz) listed here.
+Task 2: Download the small interleaved Illumina [data file](https://portal.nersc.gov/cfs/m3408/test_data/SRR7877884/SRR7877884-int-0.1.fastq.gz) linked here.
 (Note: This is paired-end data with the pairs interleaved together into a single file.)
 Upload the file to NMDC EDGE.

 Task 3 (optional): Click on "My Profile".
 Edit your account to receive email notification of project status by clicking “ON”.